lclem/agda-kernel/README.md

 Functionality
 -------------

-Each code cell must begin with a line of the  form ``module A.B.C where``:
+Each code cell must begin with a line of the  form ``module A.B.C where``.
+For instance:

 ```agda
 module A.B.C where